MailHow vs Migadu

 Documented friction with Migadu

 Every item below links to its source.
-We list only things that are published and checkable — not rumours, and not our opinion of them.
+We list only things that are published and checkable.
+Not rumours, and not our opinion of them.

 A 2026 reviewer found the incoming cap works as a receive-side denial of service: 200 password-reset emails in 15 minutes exhausted his daily quota.